Economy of Bulgaria: Taxation, state budget and debt

 As of 1 January 2008 the income tax for all citizens is set to a flat rate of 10%.
 This flat tax is one of the lowest income rates in the world and the lowest income rate in the European Union.
 The reform was done in pursue for higher GDP growth and greater tax collection rates.
 Some called it a "revolution" in taxation, but the changes were met with mild discussions and some protests by affected working classes.
 The proposal was modified to allow for compensating the perceived losers from the changes in the tax formula.
 The corporate income tax is also 10% as of 1 January 2007 which is also among the lowest in Europe.
-Currently this taxation is kept while other countries raised their taxes during the crisis.
+Currently, this taxation is kept while other countries raised their taxes during the crisis.
 However, most of the state revenues come from VAT and excises, but share of income and corporate taxes in the revenues is increasing.

 For 2005 Bulgaria's estimated state revenues totaled US$11.2 billion, and its estimated state expenditures, including capital expenditures, were US$10.9 billion, yielding a surplus of US$300 million.
 In 2004 revenues totaled US$10.1 billion and expenditures US$9.7 billion, for a surplus of US$400 million.

 After the political changes, in 1991, Bulgaria had a US$11.25 billion state debt, which represented 180% of the GDP.
 The state debt peaked in 1994, when it reached US$14.4 billion.
 During 1998-2008 Bulgaria maintained policy of budget surpluses, which reduced the state debt to 5.07 billion euro.
 Combined with the economic growth in that period, the state debt dropped to a record low of 13.7% of GDP, one of the lowest in the European Union.
 In 2008 Bulgaria also maintained 4.286 billion euro fiscal reserve, meaning that net state debt at this moment was only 0.784 billion euro.
-After the 2008 financial crisis Bulgaria turned to policy of budget deficits and at the end of 2013 the state debt rose up to 7.219 billion euro, representing 18.1% of the GDP.
+After the Great Recession Bulgaria turned to policy of deficit spending and at the end of 2013 the state debt rose up to 7.219 billion euro, representing 18.1% of the GDP.
 In 2015, the debt rate increased further to 26.7% of the GDP, still remaining the third lowest in EU after Estonia and Luxembourg.
 Part of the increase was driven by the collapse of Corporate Commercial Bank in 2014, the fourth largest bank in the country, and the subsequent paying out of guaranteed deposits.